chris17453/insulin-calculator/README.md

 ## Todo Database
 - x user table
--   food table
+- o food table
--   meal- table (of food items and quantites)
+- o meal- table (of food items and quantites)
--   glucose recording table
+- o glucose recording table
-- permission table
+- o permission table
 all tables are owned by an entity, which is owned by another entity, which is owned by another (Household-parent-child)

 ## Todo Templates